hariseldon99/dtwa_quantum_spins/README.md

 #Your codes
 #...
-#You'll need to create the hopping matrix
+#You'll need to create the hopping matrix.
+#If you don't, then the default is is the dense Jmn hopping matrix with inverse
+#power law decay for periodic boundary conditions.
 #...

 #Initiate the parameters for dTWA
 p = dtwa.ParamData(hopmat=hopping_matrix,norm=scales_hopmat, latsize=lattice_size,\